 In Q:

-- Select a pair of latitude/longitude variables, or a single variable of IP adresses in the Variables and Questions tab.
+- Select a pair of latitude/longitude variables, or a single variable of IP addresses in the Variables and Questions tab.

 - Select the desired option from Automate > Browse Online Library > Create New Variables > Automatically Combine Categories > By Geography > World > To States/Provinces.